BlackGoku36/Khichu/README.md

 ## Compile and Run

-Write the code in `test.k` and do:
+Write the code in `demo.k` and do:

 ```
 # Zig 0.14.1
 zig build run
 ```

+resulting `out.wasm` will be written, localhost the root, open `index.html` and check Javascript Console.

 ---

 ## TODO

-- An analyzer/type-checker
+- A better analyzer/type-checker
 - Different int/float type of different signedness and size
 - Arrays
 - Tuples?